White Sox vs. Yankees Player Props Betting Odds

-Gleyber Torres and Luis Robert are among the players with prop bets on the table when the New York Yankees and the Chicago White Sox play at Guaranteed Rate Field on Monday (first pitch at 8:10 PM ET).
+You can see player prop bet odds for Gleyber Torres, Luis Robert and others on the New York Yankees and Chicago White Sox before their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.

 Bet on this matchup or its props with BetMGM!